The license plate: The barcode of parking enforcement

 Scanning a plate is like scanning a barcode

 Enforcement of all of the above is by the license plate.
 Parking rights, whether long-term or short-term, are all pushed to a common parking rights repository.
 At the back office where all parking technologies talk to each other, parking rights data is now integrated where it needs to be.
 The enforcement engine, within seconds receives all parking rights data from all sources; this data can then be used to enforce by license plate with a simple drive-by.
 There is no need to key in plates.
 License plate recognition technology either fixed, vehicle mounted, or handheld triggers the enforcement of scofflaw, paid meter, pay by phone, permits, covert law enforcement alerts to police dispatch, or any enforcement process from the scan of a license plate — the parking barcode.

 Is this far fetched?
 For some parking managers sitting on their existing parking patchwork, the answer may be yes.
-Those with longer-term vision and the awareness of available technology may already be on the right path to the integrated City.
+Those with longer-term vision and a strong awareness to advanced parking systems may already be on the right path to a city integrated with smart parking technology– like a barcode/QR code parking system styled model, such as pay by plate.
 Is it ever too late?
 No. It starts with awareness of current and future parking trends, awareness of the providers and the integrators, public education, and a bit of imagination.
 Parking sustains itself.
 The parker pays.
 How can it all be made efficient?
 By common thinking among all people touched by parking in your City.
 There is a common denominator in parking – it’s the License Plate, the barcode of parking.